fhellwig/pkgfinder/README.md

 Utility packages often care about the application in which they are used than their own environment.
 For example, a configuration manager will look for a `config` subdirectory in the top-level application directory.
-This has nothing to do with the configuration managers location in the `node_module` tree and may not even have anything to do with the parent module, which could be in a `lib` subdirectory.
+This has nothing to do with the configuration manager's location in the `node_module` tree and may not even have anything to do with the parent module, which could be in a `lib` subdirectory.